by Marty Dodson

 From a songwriting perspective, here are some things I believe all of us creative types need to be thankful for:

 My mom was a huge believer in me and my music.
 When everyone else was telling me “no”, she encouraged me to keep on and told me how talented I was.
 My wife believes in me and encourages me all the time.
 Kim Williams believed in me and gave me my first shot in the music business.
-I have a publisher in town who has believed in me and challenged me to write better for more than 15 years now.
+I have a music publisher who has believed in me and challenged me to write better for more than 15 years now.
+I’d also like to thank my many co-writers who have inspired me throughout my career.
 I am SO grateful for each of them because they kept (and keep) me going when I thought about quitting.

 I have a LONG list of people who didn’t think I could make it in the music business.
 Hundreds of times, they rejected my songs and me personally as a writer.
 Instead of giving up, they made me even more committed to proving them wrong.
 A little bit of vindictive revenge can be a good thing.
 I still see many of those people at industry functions and it is very sweet to shake their hands and share my accomplishments with them.

 Anyone Who Will Listen

 I believe songwriters should be thankful for anyone who will listen to their music.
 From the casual fan who walks in to a writer’s night off the street to the uber fan who would buy anything we put out, we owe a debt to the people who listen to our music.
 Without them, songwriting would be a thankless pursuit.
 When they buy, stream or show up, they are validating what we do.

 Songwriting is a gift that not everyone is given.
 Whatever your belief system, I would suggest that most of us believe that extra-ordinary abilities come from some source outside of ourselves.
 Wherever you think that comes from, be thankful and grateful that you showed up on this planet with the skill set that allows you to create music that never existed before you arrived.